iD4rksid3/PyKLXfil/README.md

 ```sh
 pyinstaller --onefile -w -i ms.ico --hidden-import=pynput.keyboard._win32 --hidden-import=pynput.mouse._win32 -n mscc.exe PyKLXfil-Client.py
 ```
+* Once the client is deployed on a Windows machine it will start key logging and exfiltrate them back to the server.
 ### Key logging and exfiltration using gmail (more stealthy):
 * Compile and obfuscate the python gmail client for a windows machine (stand alone):
 * Note: you will first need to get app password token to be used in the script, a good guide can be found [here](https://towardsdatascience.com/automate-sending-emails-with-gmail-in-python-449cc0c3c317)